Holiday Tipping Guide: How much to tip your doorman, super, porter, and other staff

 Are tips tax deductible?

-If you run a business from home, you can claim a small deduction of up to $25 per staff member, categorized as a "business gift" on your tax return
+If you run a business from home, you can claim a small deduction of up to $25 per staff member, categorized as a "business gift" on your tax return.

-• You can deduct no more than $25 of the cost of business gifts you give directly or indirectly to each person during your tax year.
+- You can deduct no more than $25 of the cost of business gifts you give directly or indirectly to each person during your tax year.
 If you and your spouse both give gifts to the same person, both of you are treated as one taxpayer.

-• Any item that could be considered either a gift or as entertainment is generally considered entertainment and cannot be deducted.
+- Any item that could be considered either a gift or as entertainment is generally considered entertainment and cannot be deducted.

-• You need to have records that prove the business purpose of the gift as well as the details of the amount spent.
+- You need to have records that prove the business purpose of the gift as well as the details of the amount spent.

-It might seem like a small amount, but Perkins says New Yorkers do take these deductions.
+It might seem like a small amount, but Perkins said New Yorkers do take these deductions.
 In some cases he moves gifts to "marketing or promotions" if it is a function of the business.
 There are no limitations placed on those items.